Non-coplanar gravitational lenses and the "communication bridge": Introduction

 This time, turn our attention to something different: light propagation through multiple lens planes from source to receiver.
 Our investigation is motivated in part by the suggestion that an advanced civilization may use multiple gravitational lenses---specifically pairs of gravitational lenses, one at each end of a communications ``bridge''---for efficient communication between stellar systems \citep{Maccone:2011}.

-Our goal is to investigate these cases and derive consistent results using a variety of toolsets available.
+Our goal is to investigate these cases, in particular the two-lens ``bridge'', and derive consistent results characterizing the light amplification of two-lens and multiple-lens systems, using a variety of toolsets available.
 We explore geometric optics and related methods as well as the wave theory of light.
 The advantage of the wave theory is that it is robustly rooted in Maxwell's theory, set on the curved spacetime background of a weak gravitational field.
 Geometric optics, on the other hand, yields solutions that can be followed and generalized more easily.
 The two families of solutions must, of course, be consistent; this should be evident from the mathematics alone, notably the relationship between light ray paths in geometric optics vs. the paths that are picked by a commonly used approximation scheme for rapidly oscillating integrals, the stationary phase approximation.
+We demonstrate that, in particular, for the two-lens system all approaches yield consistent solutions.

 This paper is organized as follows.
 First, in Section~\ref{sec:geom}, we investigate the two-lens system using the tools of geometric optics.
 We derive a generic solution, but also address the specific case of a symmetric system, which substantially simplifies the problem and helps gaining insight into the limitations of the ``bridge'' solution.
 Next, in Section~\ref{sec:photons} we re-examine the bridge by borrowing and adapting a technique from computer graphics, photon mapping (similar in concept to ``ray shooting'').
 Though the fundamentals are related---photon mapping is also rooted in geometric optics---the method of computation is different, and thus serves as an important verification of our main results.
 We then move on to wave optics in Section~\ref{sec:waves}.
 Analyzing the complex amplitude of incoming light as it passes through two lenses, we obtain a result that is consistent with the results derived from geometric methods.
 Finally, we explore ray tracing in Section~\ref{sec:raytrace}.
 The main disadvantage of conventional ray tracing is that it only offers qualitative results, it does not allow us to accurately estimate light amplification.
 On the other hand, ray tracing can be easily extended to model complex scenarios.
 We demonstrate how even a two-lens system can produce surprisingly complex images, and show some results with four lenses.
 We present our conclusions in Section~\ref{sec:disc}.